moderntribe/square-one/docs/getting-started/01_installation.md

 ## Build SquareOne

-When you spin up the containers for the first time, some of the build process are completed for you.
-If for any reason you need to run them again, here are the commands:
+When you spin up the containers for the first time, the PHP build process is completed for you.
+You will still need to manually run the Frontend Build.
+Here are all the build commands for reference:

 1. `composer install` - This builds the PHP app and installs WordPress and plugin.
 (Note, if you are using `so` you can run `so composer install`)
 2. `nvm use && yarn install` - This will change to the correct node version and install node dependencies.